 Section 1.
-The name of this committee, hereinafter referred to as the Festival Committee, is CITY OF CORSICANA ANNUAL EVENT, INC., AKA DERRICK DAYS.
+The name of this committee, hereinafter referred to as the Festival Committee, is CITY OF CORSICANA AND NAVARRO COUNTY ANNUAL EVENTS, INC., AKA DERRICK DAYS.
 Its principal office and activities shall be located in Corsicana, Texas.

 ARTICLE II: Purpose and Policies

 Section 1.
 The purpose of the Festival Committee shall be:

 a.
 To organize and safely operate a family-oriented Festival in Corsicana during the last weekend in April for the enjoyment of its residents and visitors. b.
 To encourage civic spirit and unity through community-wide participation. c.
 To help non-profit organizations raise money by facilitating their operation of booths, events, and other approved activities during the Festival.

 Section 2.
 The Festival Committee shall be a non-profit, non-commercial, non-sectarian, non-partisan volunteer organization.

 Section 3.
 Any recognized Corsicana non-profit organization or public service agency may participate in the Festival, provided that they agree to abide by the provisions of these bylaws and by any guidelines adopted by the Festival Committee.

 Section 4.
 Sponsors are individuals, organizations or businesses that contribute money, time, materials, or use of equipment.
 ARTICLE III: Board of Directors

 Section 1.
 The property, business, and affairs of the Festival shall be managed by a Board of Directors.